18ivan18/trasaction-watch-dog/README.md

 ### Known Issues

 - [x] Rules are not correctly evaluated when there are many rules with different blockDelay, e.g. there's a rule with `blockDelay: 1` and rule with `blockDelay: 2`, the first will only run in the beginning.
+FIXED

 ### Planned improvements